NickLauerman/RepData_PeerAssessment1/PA1_template.md

 hist(daily_imput$steps,
      breaks = 12,
-     main="Histogram of number of steps taken daily/ with missing data points changed to the mean", xlab="Steps")
+     main="Histogram of number of steps taken daily with missing data points changed to the mean", xlab="Steps")
 ```